PsuAstro528/lab9/ex2.md

 INSERT RESPONCE

 3g.
-(Optional.
-Hopefully helpful if you're considering using Snakemake for your project.)
+(Optional:  Hopefully this will be helpful if you're considering using Snakemake for your project.)
 Edit the Snakemake file so that snakemake will generate a csv file for each fits file (e.g., neidL2_20231014T150537.csv).
 Try running snakemake with your new script.
 If you get an error, try editting your Snakemake file to fix it (just a few times is fine).

-Regardless of which step you reach before moving on to the final exercise, commit and push your changes to the ex1.md, ex2.md, ex3.md, snakemake_ex2/config.yaml and snakemake_ex3/Snakefile.
+Regardless of which step you reach before moving on to the final exercise, commit and push your changes to the ex1.md, ex2.md, ex3.md, snakemake_ex3/config.yaml and snakemake_ex3/Snakefile.